andreuJuan/books-project-dockerized/README.md

 2. Open a terminal and navigate to the root of this project.
 There, run `docker-compose up --build` until it has completed setting up. **NOTE:** If you want it to not depend on the terminal to be open, add the `-d` flag.
 Bear in mind that in this case you will have to close the containers from the terminal or the desktop app.

 3. Open a browser and type the URL `http://localhost`.
 The login page will appear and we are ready to go!
 For more details on how to navigate the frontend check the [frontend docs](books-react-frontend/README.md).

+### Check the DataBase contents

+The Docker configuration includes a DataBase management tool: Adminer.
+To access it type the URL `http://localhost:8000` in a browser and the Adminer login page will appear.
+There, set the user `root`, the password `MYSQL_ROOT_PASSWORD` and the database `book_database` to be able to access the `book` and `user` table.